sonijoy/my_repo/wp-content/plugins/quick-cache/readme.txt

 === Quick Cache (Speed Without Compromise) ===

-Stable tag: 141110
+Stable tag: 150129.2
 Requires at least: 3.7
-Tested up to: 4.0
+Tested up to: 4.1.1
 Text Domain: quick-cache

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Contributors: WebSharks, JasWSInc, raamdev, anguz Donate link: http://www.websharks-inc.com/r/wp-theme-plugin-donation/
+Contributors: WebSharks, JasWSInc, raamdev
+Donate link: http://www.websharks-inc.com/r/wp-theme-plugin-donation/
 Tags: cache, quick cache, quick-cache, quickcache, speed, performance, loading, generation, execution, benchmark, benchmarking, debug, debugging, caching, cash, caching, cacheing, super cache, advanced cache, advanced-cache, wp-cache, wp cache, options panel included, websharks framework, w3c validated code, includes extensive documentation, highly extensible

 Speed up your site (BIG time!) — Quick Cache provides reliable page caching for WordPress.
 Easy-to-use (very simple installation).

 == Description ==

+**NOTICE:** [Quick Cache is now ZenCache](http://zencache.com/announcing-zencache-formerly-quick-cache/)!
+No further updates will be made to Quick Cache after March 6th, 2015.

 If you care about the speed of your site, Quick Cache is one of those plugins that you absolutely MUST have installed :-) Quick Cache takes a real-time snapshot (building a cache) of every Page, Post, Category, Link, etc. These snapshots are then stored (cached) intuitively, so they can be referenced later, in order to save all of that processing time that has been dragging your site down and costing you money.